Michaelangel007/you_have_to_win_the_game_world_map/README.md

  * ![Room 3 sans grid](pics/room3_sans_grid.png)

- Manually counting the columns and rows let's us see that a room is 40x25 tiles.
+ Manually counting the columns and rows lets us see that a room is 40x25 tiles.
 Let's add in grid lines for the room tiles:

  * ![Room 3 with grid](pics/room3_with_grid.png)